vesoft-inc/nebula-studio/DEPLOY.md

 You can modify the port in studio-api.yaml in the config directory

-2. Open Nebula Graph Studio in browser
+2. Open NebulaGraph Studio in browser
 url: http://{{ip}}:7001